-Appendix 1 Implementation Examples Following are some examples of conservation issues at Addington Cemetery.
+Appendix 1 Implementation Examples Following are some examples of conservation issues at Linwood Cemetery.
 They include typical examples of common grave types, with recommended conservation interventions.
-These examples complement guidance provided in Implementation Strategies and Recommendations in the main body of the conservation plan, as well as the Tabulated Guide to the Conservation of Monuments in Appendix 2.
-The key for guiding timeframes for priority is as follows: Immediate - as soon as possible Urgent - required to prevent further deterioration (within three to six months) Necessary - required to ensure good standard of maintenance (generally within one to three years, but could be a staged process covering up to five years or longer, given the scale of work at Addington Cemetery) Desirable - whenever possible, or to enhance heritage values.
-Photograph 1 Broken Headstone
+These examples complement guidance provided in Implementation Strategies and Recommendations in the main body of the conservation plan, as well as the Tabulated Guide to the Conservation of Monuments in Appendix 3.
+More detailed condition notes and specific recommendations selected notable graves follow in Appendix 2.
+The key for guiding timeframes for priority is as follows:

+Immediate - as soon as possible Urgent - required to prevent further deterioration (within three to six months) Necessary - required to ensure good standard of maintenance (generally within one to three years, but could be a staged process covering up to five years or longer, given the scale of work at Linwood Cemetery) Desirable - whenever possible, or to enhance heritage values.
+Photograph 1 Broken Headstones

-Example - top part of headstone broken off Issue - the stone surface lying against the earth can accelerate deterioration of the stone Recommendation - insert pins and reinstate to upright position on base Priority - Necessary Who to Undertake - Stonemason Additional Comments (for rejoining monuments):
+Example -headstone broken off base or broken itself Issue - the stone surface lying against the earth can accelerate deterioration of the stone and the broken pieces could become separated and disassociated from the grave Recommendation - Seek advice to have the broken pieces glued back together.
+If possible and practical, the headstone can also be pinned and returned to an upright position Priority - Necessary Who to Undertake - Stonemason or experienced Contractor Additional Comments (for rejoining monuments):

 - Rejoining should only be carried out by suitably qualified professionals. - Broken headstone pieces may be rejoined using bronze or other non-ferrous dowels and appropriate adhesives such as acrylic or epoxy resins. - Do not use Portland cement or Plaster of Paris. - Do not use iron as it is potentially corrosive. - Wash from lime mortar causes problems especially with sandstone or polished black granite.
-Photograph 2 Broken Headstone
+Photograph 2 Unstable Memorial